MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Task 3: Upgrade the application

-1. Connect a version 15.0 server instance to the application database and start the server instance.
+1. Connect a version 15.0 server instance to the application database, and then start the server instance.
 2. Increase the application version of the application database.

     ```